kgrid-objects/cpic-collection/README.md

 ### Key definitions
 The keys in the JSON object returned by the CPIC knowledge objects represent different aspects of the CPIC guideline for the drug and enzyme.

-* "metabolic_rate" is the metabolizer status based on the guideline.
+* "metabolic_rate" [string] is the metabolizer status based on the guideline.
 It should be one of [Ultrarapid, Extensive, Intermediate, Poor]
-* "activity_score" is a number based on the guideline
+* "activity_score" [float] is a number based on the guideline
-* "implications" is a description of the implications of using the specific drug on a patient with the given allele pair
+* "implications" [string] is a description of the implications of using the specific drug on a patient with the given allele pair
-* "recommendations" is a description of what dose should be given (i.e. "Use label recommended age- or weight-specific dosing.")
+* "recommendations" [string] is a description of what dose should be given (i.e. "Use label recommended age- or weight-specific dosing.")
-* "alternatives" is a list object containing possible alternative medications (i.e. ["morphine", "non-opioid analgesics", "Tramadol"])
+* "alternatives" [list] is a list object containing possible alternative medications (i.e. ["morphine", "non-opioid analgesics", "Tramadol"])
-* "recommendation_classification" is the strength/classification of the recommendation from the guideline.
+* "recommendation_classification" [string] is the strength/classification of the recommendation from the guideline.
 It should be one of [Strong, Moderate, Weak]

+# Example